ronaldocutrim/minkit-ui/README.md

   <br>
   <img width="200" src="./assets/min.svg"/>
   <br>
- <h2> Minimal Design System</h2>
+  <strong>Minimal Design System</strong>
 </div>

+---

-<h2 align="center">A simple Design System with basic colors and simple components</h2>
+**A simple Design System with basic colors and simple components**

-- Storybook
-- Monorepo
+- [x] Monorepo
+- [x] Storybook
-- React
+- [x] React
+- [ ] React-Native
+- [ ] Others Libraries

-**The idea of ​​this project is to make a multi-platform distributed design system in the same code base.**
+The idea of ​​this project is to make a multi-platform distributed design system in the same code base, reusing style definitions of standard code components and design tokens